dfox/kotlin-pure-dependency-injection/README.md

 }
 ```

-Thermosiphon is interesting because it takes an implementation-specific configuration and also implements an interface.

 ## Wiring

 The configurations are interfaces, so they can be composed into a single application class.
 The application class contains all the dependencies, and can be passed to the individual dependencies without the boilerplate of having to repeat the constructor arguments for each dependency.